jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 more easily support Generator logic when it comes to sub reactions.

-Creating a sub reaction is exactly the same as creating a regular reaction but you set a parent field to your current reactions Id.
+Creating a sub reaction is exactly the same as creating a regular reaction but you set a parent field to your current reactions ID.

 ### Creating Reactions in bulk
 ---